SAP-archive/cloud-platform-iot-starterkit/cf/samples/java-samples/send-command/README.md

 		    "name" : "SampleSensor"
 	    }
 	    ```
-	    >Note: A new sensor will be mapped to the custom "SensorTypeSample" Sensor Type.
+	    >Note: A new sensor will be mapped to the custom "ControlUnit" Sensor Type.
 7. Get device PEM-certificate.
     ```
     Authorization: Basic <base64-encoded credentials>